vezzolter/DSA/DataStructures/LinkedList/List.md

 ## Advantages
-- **Efficient Element Rearraging** — elements is efficient due to simple change of pointers, e.g. insertion and deletion takes $O(1)$ time.
+- **Efficient Element Rearranging** — elements is efficient due to simple change of pointers, e.g. insertion and deletion takes $O(1)$ time.
 - **Diverse Memory Allocation** — in some scenarios, where it is hard to allocate a single-block of memory, linked list can come in handy, due to the distribution of cells throughout the memory.
 - **Minimizing Unused Space** — unused nodes can be removed, preventing them from occupying memory cells intended for other data.